 Filters box can be found above the game list.
 When pressing the arrow on it, a menu pops up with a list of saved filters,

-small buttons to either delete or edit saved filters and options to reset current filters and add new ones.
+small buttons to either delete or edit saved filters, quick filters and options to reset current filters and add new ones.

 Search button is located above the four main buttons.
 When pressing it, a text field appears.
 Enter any part of the name of the game or first few